 If while planning your trip you decide that you would like to spend more than 72 hours in China or visit other places throughout the country, we highly recommend you read through our list of the best China visa services to help you obtain a China visa quickly and easily:

 Conclusion: China’s 72-Hour Transit Visa

-China’s 72-Hour visas are a great option for individuals who desire to visit China without having to apply for an extended visa (for more information on this, see our guide to applying for a Chinese Visa).
+China’s 72-Hour visas are a great option for individuals who desire to visit China without having to apply for an extended visa.
 The guidelines are fairly straightforward and painless as long as one plans ahead and provides the required documents.